omui-server/omui-server.github.io/content/en/docs/admin/account/index.md

 ## Adding users

-Log in to OMUI Server Account Manager and click "Add User" in the upper right corner.
+Log in to OMUI Server Account Manager and click **Add User** in the upper right corner.
 The account creation page will appear.

 ### User information